 There are some important points regarding Free Body Diagrams.
 A Free Body Diagram is a diagram or sketch of the selected system or body isolated from the surroundings.
-The system is shown completely isolated from all the other bodies including the foundation, support, etc. Interaction in the system by each body is removed in the isolated system.
+The system is shown to be completely isolated from all the other bodies, including the foundation, support, etc. Interaction in the system by each body is removed in the isolated system.

 Free-body diagrams depict the magnitude and direction of all forces operating on an item in a given condition.
 The amount of the force is represented by the size of the arrow in a free-body diagram.
 The arrow indicates the direction in which the force is acting.
 Each force arrow in the diagram is identified with the sort of force it represents.

 First of all selection of a system is necessary.
-Then, we need to identify all the forces acting on the isolated body or system.
+Then, we must identify all the forces acting on the isolated body or system.
 We need to choose the direction of forces and coordinate system.
 Resolve the forces along these axes and write the equilibrium equations.
-After writing all the necessary equilibrium equations, we need to find out the required unknown forces.
+After writing all the necessary equilibrium equations, we must find the required unknown forces.

 Advantages of a Free Body Diagram

-Drawing a free-body diagram is a crucial step in addressing mechanics issues because it allows you to see all of the forces operating on a single item.
-In order to apply Newton's Second Law to the motion of an item, the net external force acting on it must be determined.
+Drawing a free-body diagram is crucial in addressing mechanics issues because it allows you to see all of the forces operating on a single item.
+To apply Newton's Second Law to the motion of an item, the net external force acting on it must be determined.

 There are many advantages of drawing Free Body Diagrams.
 It is a medium to convert ideas into a physical model.
 It also helps in understanding all facts of a problem.
-It assists to build up suitable mathematical equations between various forces acting upon a link.
+It assists in building up suitable mathematical equations between various forces acting upon a link.

-While drawing the Free Body Diagram, all the supports of the body are removed and replaced with reaction forces acting on it.
+While drawing the Free Body Diagram, all body supports are removed and replaced with reaction forces acting on it.

 Equations of Equilibrium

-- Two bodies of masses 10kg and 20kg are connected together with the help of string are placed on a horizontal smooth surface.
+- Two bodies of masses 10kg and 20kg are connected together with the help of string and are placed on a horizontal smooth surface.
 The body of 10kg is pulled by 600N force.
 Find the Tension in the string.
-(Ans – 400N)